Resident Evil (1996 video game): Director's Cut

 A second version for the PlayStation, Resident Evil: Director's Cut, was released in September 1997.
 Director's Cut was produced to compensate for the highly publicized delay of the sequel, Resident Evil 2, and was originally bundled with a playable pre-release demo of that game.
 The Japanese version of the demo disc also included a pre-release demo of Rockman Neo, later retitled Rockman DASH (Mega Man Legends outside Japan), and a trailer for the newly released Breath of Fire III.

-The main addition to Director's Cut is an "arranged" version of the game that changes the location of nearly every vital item in the mansion, as well as the enemy placement.
+The main addition to Director's Cut is an "arranged" version of the game that changes the location of nearly every vital item in the mansion, as well as the enemy placement and camera angles, in addition to adding faster-paced zombies and a reanimated Forest Speyer.
 The main characters, as well as Rebecca, are given a new wardrobe and the player's handgun is replaced by an improved model where any shot fired has a random chance of decapitating a zombie, killing it instantly.
 The original version of the game is included as well, along with a new "beginner" mode where the enemies are easier to kill and the amount of ammunition that can be found by the player is doubled.
 Additionally, the auto-aim function was restored in all modes, though it is not noted in the in-game controls.

 The North American and European releases of the Director's Cut were marketed as featuring the original, uncensored footage from the Japanese releases.
 However, the FMV sequences were still censored, and Capcom claimed the omission was the result of a localization mistake made by the developers.
 The game's localization was handled by Capcom Japan instead of Capcom USA, and when submitted to Sony Computer Entertainment America (SCEA), it was rejected because of one line of copyright text.
 Rather than remove the individual line, Capcom Japan decided to save time and simply swap in the cinematics from the U.S. release of the original Resident Evil.
 SCEA then approved the game and manufactured a full production run without Capcom USA having any idea that the uncensored scenes had been cut.
 Three days after the game's release, the uncensored intro was offered as a free download from their website.
 The French and German PAL versions of Director's Cut do feature the uncensored intro FMV in color, though they lacked the uncensored Kenneth death scene.

 Director's Cut was included in the lineup for the PlayStation Classic, which was released on December 3, 2018.
 It was made available on PlayStation 4 and PlayStation 5 on June 13, 2022.